Skip to main content

 Upstash: Redis for Serverless

-If you are deploying on Vercel, Cloudflare Workers, or any serverless platform, traditional Redis does not work well.
-Long-lived TCP connections and serverless cold starts are a bad combination.
+If you're deploying on Vercel, Cloudflare Workers, or any serverless platform, traditional Redis doesn't work well.
+Long-lived TCP connections and serverless cold starts are a terrible combination.
+Connections pile up.
+Timeouts happen.
+It's messy.

 Upstash solves this with an HTTP-based Redis client.
 Every command is an HTTP request — no persistent connections needed.